Wanderer Fantasy

 The Fantasie in C major, Op.
-15 (D. 760), popularly known as the Wanderer Fantasy, is a four-movement fantasy for solo piano composed by Franz Schubert in 1822.
+15, D. 760, popularly known as the Wanderer Fantasy, is a four-movement fantasy for solo piano composed by Franz Schubert in 1822.
 It is widely considered Schubert's most technically demanding composition for the piano.
-Schubert himself said "the devil may play it," in reference to his own inability to do so properly.
+Schubert himself said "let the devil himself play the stuff," in reference to his own inability to do so properly.

 Historical background

 Schubert composed this work in late 1822, just after breaking off work on the Unfinished Symphony while sketching its incomplete scherzo.
 It was written for and dedicated to Carl Emanuel Liebenberg von Zsittin, who had studied piano with Johann Nepomuk Hummel, in the hope of some remuneration from the dedication.

 It is not only a technically formidable challenge for the performer, but also a structurally formidable four-movement work combining theme-and-variations with sonata form.
-Each movement transitions into the next instead of ending with a final definitive cadence, and each starts with a variation of the opening phrase of his lied "Der Wanderer", D. 489.
-The second movement, marked "adagio," states the theme in virtually the same way it is presented in the song, whereas the three fast movements begin with variants in diminution (that is, shortened note values): the first movement, "allegro con fuoco ma non troppo," a monothematic sonata form in which the second theme is another variant, the third, "presto," a scherzo in triple meter, and the finale, marked simply "allegro," starting as a quasi-fugue and making increasing demands on the player's technical and interpretive powers as it storms on to its conclusion.
+Each movement transitions into the next instead of ending with a final definitive cadence, and each starts with a variation of the opening phrase of his lied "Der Wanderer" (D. 489).
+The second movement, marked "adagio," states the theme virtually identically as it is in the song, whereas the three fast movements begin with variants in diminution (shortened note values): the first movement, "allegro con fuoco ma non troppo," a monothematic sonata form in which the second theme is another variant; the third, "presto," a scherzo in triple meter; and the finale, marked simply "allegro," starting as a quasi-fugue and growing increasingly demanding on technical and interpretive skills as it storms on to its conclusion.

 Structure

 The whole work is based on one single basic motif from which all themes are developed.
-This motif is distilled from the theme of the C-sharp minor second movement, which is a sequence of variations on a melody taken from the lied "Der Wanderer", which Schubert wrote in 1816.
+This motif is distilled from the theme of the C♯ minor second movement, which is a sequence of variations on a melody taken from the lied "Der Wanderer", which Schubert wrote in 1816.
 It is this set of variations from which the work's popular name is derived.

 The four movements are played without a break.
-After the first movement Allegro con fuoco ma non troppo in C major and the second movement Adagio (which begins in C-sharp minor and ends in E major), follow a scherzo presto in A-flat major and the technically transcendental finale, which starts in fugato returning to the key of C major and becomes more and more virtuosic as it moves toward its thunderous nonfugal conclusion.
+The first movement (Allegro con fuoco ma non troppo in C major) and the second movement (Adagio, beginning in C♯ minor and ends in E major), is followed by a scherzo presto in A♭ major and the technically transcendental finale, which starts in fugato returning to the key of C major and becomes more and more virtuosic as it moves toward its thunderous nonfugal conclusion.

+A performance of the fantasy would typically last roughly 21 minutes.

 Influence on Liszt

-The Hungarian composer Franz Liszt, who was fascinated by the Wanderer Fantasy, transcribed it for piano and orchestra (S.366, premiered in Weimar in 1851 by Julius Egghard) and two pianos (S.653).
-He additionally edited the original score and added some various interpretations in ossia, and made a complete rearrangement of the final movement (S.565a).
+The Hungarian composer Franz Liszt, who was fascinated by the Wanderer Fantasy, transcribed it for piano and orchestra (S. 366, premiered in Weimar in 1851 by Julius Egghard) and two pianos (S. 653).
+He additionally edited the original score and added some various interpretations in ossia, and made a complete rearrangement of the final movement (S. 565a).

-The work's structure is highly influential on Liszt's Sonata in B Minor.
+The work's structure was highly influential on Liszt's Sonata in B Minor, S. 178.

+Recordings

+Below are incomplete lists of recordings of the Fantasy: